cdimascio/express-openapi-validator/README.md

 **A:** OpenAPI 3.0 does not support RFC-6570.
 That said, we provide a minimalistic mechanism that conforms syntactically to OpenAPI 3 and accomplishes a common use case.
 For example, matching file paths and storing the matched path in `req.params`

-Using the following OpenAPI 3.x defintion
+Using the following OpenAPI 3.x definition

 ```yaml
 /files/{path}*: